flipotronics/A1/README.md

 Flipotronics A1 hybrid modular digital/analog synthesizer based on Raspberry Model 3B+ and the Eurorack standard.

+A1 combines digital oscillators with analog filters, based on Open Source projects and Open Source Hardware.

 This repo contains the Flipotronics A1 documentation

  Containerized projects: